Tips for Taps Blog

 Will Brita Pitcher Filters Make My Well Water Safer to Drink?

 Not necessarily.
 Well water can have a wide range of contaminants in it, including—but not limited to—heavy metals, bacteria, radionuclides, and hardness.
-Before considering a specific filter for well water, you should have your water tested to determine the specific water quality issues at play.
+Before considering a specific filter for well water, you should have your well water tested to determine the specific water quality issues at play.

 Note: Brita pitcher filters are not intended for use with water that has microbial contamination or is of unknown quality and is not disinfected.

-Are Brita Pitcher Filters Effective for Apartments?
+Are Brita Pitcher Filters Good for Apartments?

 Again, Brita's efficiency depends on the specific contaminants in your tap water.
 The most common issues seen in city or public water are disinfection byproducts (DBPs) that form during chlorine water treatment.
 Brita pitcher filters are not certified to remove these contaminants.

 However, independent tests by product reviewers like Modern Castle (video below) have shown Brita filters to reduce disinfection byproducts.
-This is likely due to the activated carbon technology in the filters.

 Do Brita Pitcher Filters Make Water Alkaline?